-Out of State Executor or Administrator Attorney for New York Probate & Estate matters.
-All issues handled.
+Out of State Executor or Administrator Attorney for New York Probate & Estate Matters

 It is even more difficult if you live out of state and your loved one died in New York and had assets in New York.
-However, our office has the experience, training and assets to make this process easy, affordable and expeditiously as possible.
+However, our office has the experience, training and assets to make this process easy, affordable and as expeditious as possible.

 We can help you with legal services in all estate matters including: